 For generations, it has primarily been used only for subsistence in those cultures, but given the undeniable health benefits of this milk as compared to more traditional forms of milk, there has been a major increase in camel milk farming.
 However, it is extremely expensive to harvest camel milk; approximately fifty times costlier than cow milk, which makes it considerably pricey.

 It may be difficult to find a reliable supply of camel milk in your area, but at some specialty food markets, you are likely to find it.
 It is also available throughout the Middle East and Northern Africa.
 Camel milk gives us an ideal nutritive mixture, with far better benefits for our body than other common alternatives.
 It also includes far higher levels of iron and vitamin C, as well as less fat.

 Health Benefits of Camel Milk

-Immune System: There is a surprisingly high level of proteins and other organic compounds in camel milk, some of which have powerful antimicrobial abilities.
-This means that it can help to boost the immune system and keep us healthy from the inside out.
+Research published in the Journal of Dairy Research reveals that there is a surprisingly high level of proteins and other organic compounds in camel milk, some of which have powerful antimicrobial abilities.
+This is one of the reasons why consuming camel milk helps boost immunity in the body.

 The high concentration of unique organic compounds has been known to have particularly powerful effects on the neurological system and can help in managing certain cow’s milk allergies.
 A randomized study conducted in Saudi Arabia with 65 autistic children who included camel milk in their daily diet showed promising results; camel’s milk may help decrease oxidative stress and improve autistic behavior.
 However, further research is required to verify the therapeutic potential of this milk for autism.